Can An Image Classifier Suffice For Action Recognition?: Experiments

+\textbf{Does the temporal order of input matter?} We evaluate the \superM model (trained with input frames of normal order) by using three types of input with different temporal orders, i.e the reverse, random and normal.
+As shown in Table~\ref{table:temporal-order}, \super is not sensitive to the input order on Kinetics400, whereas on SSV2, changing the input order results in a significant performance drop.
+This is consistent with the finding in the S3D paper~\citep{S3D}, indicating that for datasets like SSV2 where there are visually similar action categories, the order of input frames matters in model learning.

-\textbf{What does \ours learn?} One big advantage of our proposed approach is that many techniques developed in the image domain now can be directly used for video understanding without re-invention.
-Here we apply ablation cam~\cite{desai2020ablationcam}, an image model interpretability technique, to understand what our models learn.
+\textbf{What does \ours learn?} We apply ablation CAM~\citep{desai2020ablationcam}, an image model interpretability technique, to understand what our models learn.
 Fig.~\ref{fig:vis} shows the Class Activation Maps (CAM) of $4$ actions correctly predicted by \superM.
 Not surprisingly, the model learns to attend to objects relevant to the target action such as the hula hoop in a) and soccer ball in b).
 In c) and d), the model seems to correctly focus on where meaningful motion happens.